Westbrook police searching for missing 5-year-old boy

 The boy was accompanied by his father, Christopher Cummings, who has not been seen or heard from since Wednesday, either.

 Garnett is described as a black male, four feet tall, 70 pounds, with brown hair and brown eyes.
+A clothing description was not available on Friday.

+Police have not issued an Amber Alert because they do not have enough information to support one.

 The Westbrook Police Department is requesting the public’s help in locating Garnett and Christopher.

-Anyone with any information is asked to contact the Westbrook Police Department.
+Anyone with any information is asked to contact the Westbrook Police Department at 854-2531.

 Follow the Bangor Daily News on Facebook for the latest Maine news.